SoumyajitGhosh7/Myntra-functional-clone/README.md

-This project in under development
+his project is under development